Apply for Loans

 - Go to: www.studentloans.gov

-- Login using your social security number and your federal PIN (the same PIN used when completing the FAFSA).
+- Sign in using your social security number and your federal PIN (the same PIN used when completing the FAFSA).

-- Click on the “Complete Entrance Counseling” link on the homepage.
+- Click on the “Complete Counseling” link on the homepage.

 - You must read the content and answer the questions.
-Each of the 16 sections must be done.
+Each section must be done.